Joseph Levy Foundation

 Success Rates

 Success rates are not publicly available due to the invitation-based model.
-The foundation has made 123 grants to 82 recipients since 2018, demonstrating a pattern of supporting multiple organizations over time with potential for repeat funding.
+The foundation has made 123 grants to 82 recipients since 2018, demonstrating a pattern of supporting multiple organisations over time with potential for repeat funding.

 Reapplication Policy